AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-clients.md

 uid: community-manage-clients
 ---

-# Manage clients for a community
+# Manage clients in a community

 Clients are applications that act on behalf of users and allow programmatic access from APIs to shared data and resources.
 The `Community Details` page lets you add existing clients to a community.
 You can only add [client-credentials clients](xref:ccClients) from your own tenant.

 ## Prerequisites

-To manage clients for a community:
+To manage clients in a community:

 - [!include[prereq-community-admin](includes/prereq-community-admin.md)]